The Idaho Stack

 Open →

-We want short practical notes from people who know where a process breaks: farmers, founders, linemen, nurses, teachers, dispatchers, mechanics, planners, engineers, IT managers, builders, accountants, water operators, shop owners, students, and public servants.
+The Idaho Stack uses short practical notes from people close to the work as leads, context, and ground truth for a broader publication: farmers, founders, linemen, nurses, teachers, dispatchers, mechanics, planners, engineers, IT managers, builders, accountants, water operators, shop owners, students, and public servants.